 Carbs are the only macronutrient that can boost leptin levels.
 So to make a long story short, carbs are crucial for energy, satiety and a robust metabolism and all 3 of these things are crucial for achieving and maintaining a lean physique 365 days a year.

-I like to cycle my calories and carbs.
 Oh, and yes, I do eat carbs at night.

 8. Carb Refeeds

-When dieting for fat loss, it is advised to do periodic one-day carb refeeds.
+If you must eat diet calories (which I don't recommend), then I recommend episodic carb refeeds.
 Why?
 To prevent crazy, week-long post-dieting bingefests!
 When you partake in a short-term (one-day) carb overfeed, your leptin levels will rise quickly without causing significant fat gain.
 This promotes satiety and metabolism and can even help trick the last few stubborn pounds of fat off the body.

 9. Flexible Dieting